 - Timings: 09:30 am - 06:00 pm Details

 - Time Required: 00:30 Mins

-- Tags: Art And Culture, Museum
+- Tags: Art And Culture, Museums

 The museum houses the collection of anthropologist Bert Flint which are collectibles from his travels around the world.
 It is built around a beautiful courtyard in a traditional Moroccan house which itself is quite fascinating to experience.
 Worth noting in the museum are the brilliantly carved doors ,leather articles and ceramic articrafts.
 The permanent exhibition at the museum is dedicated towards promoting the amazigh culture.
 The museum also provides an english guide book that is quite helpful for non-french speaking people.

 - Entrance fee for children is 10 dh.